-5-6.3.1 Acceptable Exit Signs:
+5-6.4.1 Acceptable Exit Signs:

-• Use LED exit signs with illuminated letters displayed on an opaque background unless directed otherwise for particular applications.
+Use LED exit signs with illuminated letters displayed on an opaque background unless directed otherwise for particular applications.

-5-6.3.2 Prohibited Exit Signs:
+5-6.4.2 Prohibited Exit Signs:

 - Radioluminous.
 All existing signs were required to be replaced by 1 June 1996. - Incandescent.
-Do not use signs lit by incandescent lamps.
-When replacement is dictated by energy conservation, maintenance, or construction requirements, replace the signs with LED exit signs, or refit them with LED conversion units.
+Do not use signs \2\ lighted /2/ by incandescent light sources.
+When replacement is dictated by energy conservation, maintenance, or construction requirements, replace the signs with LED exit signs, or \2\ retrofit them with LED /2/ conversion units. - \2\ Photo luminescent.
+Refer to UFC 3-600-01 Fire Protection for the use of this type of exit sign. /2/

-5-6.4 Testing of Emergency Lighting Equipment.
+5-6.5 Testing of Emergency Lighting Equipment.